-These near-term capital projects are usually identified in each Utility system plan which also provides the criteria and prioritization for determining which projects will be constructed.
-Several projects of general scope are also included to allow for on-going projects that are less specifically identified due to their more inclusive nature.
+These near-term capital projects are supported by each Utility system plan which provides guidance for prioritizing which projects to include in the 7-year CIP.
+Several programs of general scope are also included to allow for on-going projects that are less specifically identified due to their consistent scope within the program.

 In addition to these near-term projects, funding should be provided for long-term capital reinvestment in the system to help minimize large rate impacts as the systems near the end of their useful life and have to be renewed or replaced.
-Ordinance No. 4783 established a Capital Facilities Renewal & Replacement (R&R) Account for each Utility to provide a funding source for this purpose.
+Ordinance No. 4783 (Attachment A) established a Capital Facilities Renewal & Replacement (R&R) Account for each Utility to provide a funding source for this purpose.
 Other policies describe how this Account is to be funded and expended.